nicholas-george/inr_in_words/README.md

   a number like '9999999999999999' becomes "₹ 9,99,99,999,99,99,999"
   And in words, "₹ Nine crore ninety-nine lac ninety-nine thousand nine hundred ninety-nine crore ninety-nine lac ninety-nine thousand nine hundred ninety-nine"

-Did not find anything in the open source and in Elixir.
-Also since the code is not large (109 lines) this may be useful for a Elixir beginner to learn things that I learnt doing this project -- recursion, pattern matching, Enum, Map, String....

 ## Hey, there is an Elixir version!

-If you are looking for an Elixir version, you can look at [Indian_Currency_Coverter](https://github.com/nicholas-george/Indian-Currency-Converter).
+If you are looking for an Elixir version to convert numbers for Indian currency, you can look at [Indian_Currency_Coverter](https://github.com/nicholas-george/Indian-Currency-Converter).

 ## Copyright and License